antronerds/r2-tutorials/docs/Multiple_Genes_View.md

 Tutorial step 1
 ---------------

-1. Use �single dataset� in field 1 and select the �Tumor Medulloblastoma PLoS One - Kool - 62 - MAS5.0 - u133p2� dataset in
+1. Use "single dataset" in field 1 and select the "Tumor Medulloblastoma PLoS One - Kool - 62 - MAS5.0 - u133p2" dataset in
     field 2.
-2. Choose �View multiple genes � in field 3 and Click Next
+2. Choose "View multiple genes " in field 3 and Click Next
 3. To illustrate the possibilities of the multiple gene view.
 Genes identified as classifiers for Medulloblastoma subtypes (Kool et al, Plos one) will be used.
 In the GENE/reporter textbox type or copy